Openhab-Nodes/website/content/en/developer/architecture.md

 SAML 2 was also evaluated, but it is too complex and heavy with its big xml SOAP messaging and embedded x509 signatures for openHABs SSO and service authentication.
 {{< /callout >}}

-OpenHAB X IAM implements [OpenID Connect Discovery](https://openid.net/connect/) for the identity broker part via [Konnect](https://github.com/Kopano-dev/konnect) with [GlAuth](https://github.com/glauth/glauth) as ldap backend for the credentials database.
+OHX IAM implements [OpenID Connect Discovery](https://openid.net/connect/) for the identity broker part via [Konnect](https://github.com/Kopano-dev/konnect) with [GlAuth](https://github.com/glauth/glauth) as ldap backend for the credentials database.
 OpenID Connect Discovery is based on OAuth2.

 Access Tokens and Refresh Tokens in OHX are [Json Web Tokens (JWT)](https://jwt.io/).
 Such a token can carry additional information, which is used to communicate connection endpoints like the Redis DB URL or an InfluxDB username+password).
 Refresh Tokens have a limited life-time of 1 hour.
 Access Tokens can be revoked.

-Access to certain services or information is restricted by *Permissions* in openHAB X. A permission maps to an *OAuth 2 Scope*.
+Access to certain services or information is restricted by *Permissions* in OHX.
+A permission maps to an *OAuth 2 Scope*.
 Access tokens have all granted *Scopes* encoded and can be verified by a destination service without calling back to IAM.

 {{< callout type="danger">}}
 IAM is probably the most powerful service.
 It is responsible for provisioning tokens to all other services and the entire interprocess communication comes to a halt if no tokens or invalid tokens are issued.
 An attacker that gained access to IAM has basically full control.